We are officially in the holiday season. What better way to kick off Thanksgiving celebrations than with a Thanksgiving tablescape?

 My 10 Turkey Thanksgiving Tablescape

 This post contains affiliate links to products used in this project.
 If you should purchase any item from this site, I may be compensated, but you don’t pay a penny more.

 I thought I would take you through the process, beginning to end, of creating my Thanksgiving tablescape ~ the behind the scenes.
 It’s like the before and the big reveal with the how~did~I~do~it in between.

 Before Starting my Thanksgiving Tablescape

 Now the room is light and bright.
 We haven’t yet moved Sweet Shark’s rug back into the room.
 It stays under our bed from April to October because it’s so dark and heavy.
-I think it will look much better with more light in the room.
+I think the room will look much better with more light.

 The Thanksgiving Tablescape Centerpiece

-Next I added 4 white ceramic turkeys.
-To give them a little height, I set them on upside down white ramekins.
+Next I added 4 white ceramic turkeys from Roundtop.
+To give them a little height, I set them on upside-down white ramekins.